 - mid July: Fishermen's Mass

-- 6 September 2014: Barra & Vatersay island produce show and sale
+- early September: Barra & Vatersay island produce show and sale

 Visit the events calendar on Explore Barra for more info.